Register for a public housing transfer or tenant exchange

 You can't move until Housing SA approves it.

-Housing SA approves tenant exchanges if both tenants meet all of the below conditions:
+Housing SA approves tenant exchanges if both tenants meet all of the conditions below:

-- the properties are suitable for the household - eg enough bedrooms
+- the properties are suitable for the household, such as enough bedrooms

 Housing SA won't approve a tenant exchange if:

-- one of the tenants isn't eligible for a tenant exchange - eg has a probationary lease agreement
+- one of the tenants isn't eligible for a tenant exchange, for instance, they have a probationary lease agreement

 - moving one of the tenants into the property would break the conditions of an intervention order

-- one of the tenants is bankrupt with a debt, except if they've had a debt arrangement in place for at least six months before the exchange.
+- one of the tenants is bankrupt with a debt unless they've had a debt arrangement in place for at least six months before the exchange.

 Things to consider